 Maintenance and Cure

-You have the right to receive maintenance and cure when you have been injured offshore.
-This covers you for your living expenses, medical bills, and lost wages while you recover and receive treatment.
+If you are a seaman injured on the job,have the right to receive maintenance and cure..
+This covers you for your living expenses and medical bills while you recover and receive treatment.
 There is a lower burden of proof for these payments, which means you will not have to prove your employer acted negligently.

 Medical Care

-One of the rights you have is the right to medical care covered by your vessel owner or operator.
+One of the rights you have is the right to medical care covered by your employer, the vessel owner or its operator.
 You should never have to pay your own medical costs when you have been injured while working.

 Damages You Can Claim Through a Personal Injury Case